stanleygeorge789/NewRepo/README.md

 ## 1. Executive Overview

-Objective was to transform fragmented operational records into a validated relational analytical dataset for KPI tracking, dashboard development, and statistical modeling.
+Objective was to transform fragmented operational records into a validated, relational, and business-constrained analytical dataset suitable for KPI tracking, dashboard development, and downstream statistical modeling.

 Approach prioritize: